COVID 19 - Coronavirus

 The Government has confirmed its intention to relax planning rules to allow for pubs and restaurants to operate a takeaway for a temporary period as part of the coronavirus response.

-- The cemeteries office is closed to visitors
+- The cemeteries office is closed

 - Graveside services are still permitted but will be limited to 30 minutes per service and no more than 5 mourners